Montessori style floor bed designs and our own personal story.

 Furniture designers are taking note as well.
 Ilaria Vasdeki, an Italian architect, artisan, and designer creates pieces directly inspired by Montessori philosophy for her brand Mandori.
 Her furniture like the Lettino Futon, a Montessori like sleeper shown above, is made from untreated solid fir from PEFC certfied sustainable forests.

 Montessori style floor bed, play gym, table and chairs by HighlandWood

-Homemade floor bed frame from Blog à la Cart
+Homemade floor bed frame by Blog à la Cart

 One can also make a Montessori floor bed frame at home.
 James and Ashley made this amazing DIY padded floor bed frame for under $100!
 Their tutorial is really detailed and the results are superb.
 Such a lovely bed for a little girl!

-Transformed floor bed frame from My Bit of Earth
+Transformed floor bed frame by My Bit of Earth

 Our personal story:

 We moved our daughter to her own room at about 9 months and went through several transformations of the floor bed concept.
 At first we just put her crib mattress on the floor to see if she liked it.
 When we saw that she LOVED it, we took a twin sized mattress and placed it directly on the floor.
 Later we purchased a Tatami mat to slightly raise and ventilate the mattress.

 Funny thing, while advocates of the floor bed say it promotes free movement and discovery, our daughter hardly ever left her floor bed on her own.
 Once in bed it was like there was a magical boundary surrounding it.
 If she woke up at night she would just cry and wait for someone to console her.
 I think she may have rolled off it once or twice, but she quickly became familiar with the sleep space alloted to her.
 I never found her sleeping on the floor.